PRIYANGA-SELVAPERUMAL/Epileptic-Seizure-Detection/README.md

 ## 📊 Dataset

-We used the Epileptic Seizure Recognition Dataset from UCI Machine Learning Repository:
+ The research utilized the Epileptic Seizure Recognition Dataset from Kaggle:

 * 11,500 samples
 * Each sample has 178 EEG signal points